vrishank16/SAP-Next-Gen-Project/README.md

 #### Note:
-The project is still ongoing and the final UI is not complete yet.
-For now, the project plan has been attached which includes the scope, methodology, budget and timeline.
+The project was built using a free 90 day subscription of SAP Build.
+As a result, the full working UI can't be displayed here.
+However, I have attached a report and a PPT depicting how the UI looked and functioned.
+Our final UI was presented to representatives from Telstra and SAP who gave us important feedback.